 - Reliability – Lasers can be applied without bandwidth congestion or licensing issues

-Our solutions are also compatible with Quantum Key Distribution services.
+- Quantum Key Distribution.
 Using LaserPorts at secure customer hubs, quantum keys can be exchanged securely through photons using LEO satellites.

-UltraAir will enable air-to-GEO optical communications for airborne platforms (like the Airbus MRTT, A440M, C295 & Eurodrone) and to exchange data using the Airbus Space Data highway in the most secure possible way with extremely high data rates.
+LaserWing will enable optical communications for airborne platforms, such as the Airbus MRTT, A440M, C295, Eurodrone and Zephyr HAPS (High-Altitude Platform Station), to exchange data in the most secure possible way with extremely high data rates.